 Today’s tight economy has prompted many employers to try to reduce costs—including overtime—by classifying workers as independent contractors instead of employees.
-That hasn’t escaped the notice of the IRS and the U.S. Department of Labor, which have stepped up efforts to deter misclassification.
+That hasn’t escaped the notice of the U.S. Department of Labor, which has stepped up efforts to deter misclassification.

 Q. We are requiring some hourly employees to take additional training.
 Those who work the day shift can attend the training in lieu of work.
 But employees who work the night shift will have to come in during the day.
 Must we pay extra for the night shift employees to attend the training?